zephyrproject-rtos/zephyr/doc/object/object_basic_interrupts.rst

    }

-This feature is part of the enhanced security profile in Zephyr OS.
+This feature is part of the enhanced security profile in Zephyr Kernel.

 Working with ISRs